Last updated on:

 If you aren’t all that new to astronomy, then perhaps you’ve heard of Orion Telescopes.

 They are, after all, one of the best telescope brands.
-For beginners, or even intermediates, the SpaceProbe 130ST should provide the ideal learning curve for any situation.
+For starters, or even intermediates, the SpaceProbe 130ST should provide the ideal learning curve for any situation, it’s one of the best telescopes for beginners.

 Unlike the Celestron models, the SpaceProbe weighs on the heavier side at 27 pounds and is not as compact once assembled.